Skaldhor/file-change-RSS/README.md

 # file-change-RSS
-creates an RSS feed of file changes in a local folder for linux
+file-change-RSS creates an RSS feed (xml file) of file changes in a local folder (and subfolders) for linux.
+You can upload it later onto a webserver to read it with an RSS feed reader.